 Do I Need an Attorney?

 Probably so.
 Remember that you are hiring a lawyer for a proceeding that is very important to your future, and carefully examine the experience and background of any attorney you employ.
-Give us a call; you will be glad you did; more HERE
+We get calls each week from individuals who have attempted to expunge their cases on their own, and have been denied.
+Give us a call; you will be glad you did.
+800 495-2819

 We are experienced California Expungement Attorneys.
 Our Lawyers have many years experience representing expungement, DUI expungement and probation termination clients in Alhambra, Anaheim, Berkeley, Burbank, Beverly Hills, Chino, Chico, Chula Vista, Claremont, Colton, Compton, Downey, El Monte, El Cajon, Fontana, Fresno, Glendale, Alameda County, Santa Clara County, Huntington Beach, Indio, Inland Empire, Irvine, Los Angeles, Long Beach, Metro Court, Moreno Valley, Murrieta, Newport Beach, Oakland, Oceanside, Ontario, Palm Springs, Palo Alto, Pomona,Rancho Cucamonga, Redlands, Rialto, Riverside, Santa Ana, San Francisco, Sacramento, San Bernardino County Santa Rosa, Twenty Nine Palms, Temecula, Upland, Victorville, Fontana, Pomona, Fremont, Oakland, West Covina, Pasadena, Hollywood, Van Nuys, Airport Court,Torrance, Glendale, Burbank, Santa Monica, Long Beach, Orange County, San Diego County, San Jose, San Francisco, Marin County, San Diego, Santa Barbara, Ventura County, Whittier